dipsankha001/Cost-sensitive-Learning-for-ML-models/README.md

 Estimating the Cost with Cross-Validation.

-3. We mentioned that there are 3 ways of estimating the cost:
+3.In Python notebook "Training Cost with Cross-Validation",We explained  We mentioned that there are 3 ways of estimating the cost:
 <br> Domain Expert provides the cost
 <br>  Balance Ratio (we did this in previous notebook)
 <br>  Cross-validation: find cost as hyper-parameter
 <br> In this notebook, we will find the cost with hyper parameter search and cross-validation.Cross validation provides a more robust estimate of a model's performance than a single train-test split, while hyperparameter tuning helps to find the optimal set of hyperparameters for a model.
 By using these techniques, we can build more accurate and reliable machine learning models

 <br> 4.
-In this notebook, we'll create 3 models to assess credit risk by using:
+In Python notebook "Credit risk analysis with 3 models",We explained  we'll create 3 models to assess credit risk by using:
 <br> Logistic regression,Random forests and XGBoost for single use case (Credit Default Risk Analysis) to check whether incorporating cost sensitive training improve Performance metrics such as ROC-AUC Curve ,Preision-Recall curve etc  of those different ML Models
 <br>5.The cost function used in logistic regression is designed to adjust for incorrect predictions.
 Linear Regression predicts output for  agiven input  but the cost function is used to measure how far the predicted values are from the actual values.
 <br>6.Then we will analyze how cost function is able to improve or failed to improve Performance metrics such as  ROC-AUC Curve ,Preision-Recall curve for each model